Justme488/game-converter/README.md

 ciso and zenity installed, and chdman are required. apt install ciso (zenity installed by default on some distros. ubuntu/mint/debian)

-rest of readme coming soon
+rest of readme coming soons

+creenshots/gc1.png